Which? urges action on "misleading" prices

 "With a consultation expected soon on a revised pricing practices guide, it would seem sensible to consider the issues raised in the super-complaint as part of that process," the BRC said.

-Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Fresh produce, Frozen, Ice cream, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Free-from, Fresh produce, Frozen, Ice cream, Natural & organic, Private label, Retailers, Seafood, Snacks, World foods

 Cargill is to end the production of bread and battered products at a poultry plant in the UK city of Hereford after the loss of a contract to supply Asda, the country's second-largest grocer....